faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Normally when we develop an app, we are deploying the Debug version of our app onto our device.
 When we are deploying\index{software!deployment} our app for testers, app review, or app store release, we are deploying the Release version of our app.

-In both scenarios debug information is placed into the binary being generated.
-This is called DWARF\index{DWARF} debugging information.

-For Release builds, that information is then stripped out and placed into a DSYM\index{DSYM} file.
+By default for Release builds, debug information from the `.o` object files is placed into a separate directory structure.
-For Debug builds, it is left in.
+It is called `your_app_name.DSYM`

-The debugger can use debugging information in the binary when it sees a crash to help us understand where the program has gone wrong.
+The debugger can use debugging information when it sees a crash to help us understand where the program has gone wrong.

 When a user sees our program crash, there is no debugger\index{debugger}.
 Instead, a crash